Human migration: Definition

-Depending on the goal and reason for relocation, people who migrate can be divided into three categories: migrants, refugees, and asylum seekers.
-Each category is defined broadly as the mixed circumstances that motivate a person to change their location.

-As such, migrants are traditionally described as persons who change the country of their residence for general reasons and purposes.
-These purposes may include the search for better job opportunities or healthcare needs.
-This term is the most generally defined one as anyone changing their geographic location permanently can be considered a migrant.
+Depending on the goal and reason for relocation, migrants can be divided into three categories: migrants, refugees, and asylum seekers.
+Each category is defined broadly as the combination of circumstances that motivate a person to change their location.
+As such, migrants are traditionally described as persons who change the country of residence for general reasons.
+These purposes may include better job opportunities or healthcare needs.
+This term is the most widely understood, as anyone changing their geographical location permanently is a migrant.

-In contrast, refugees are not defined and described as persons who do not willingly relocate.
+In contrast, refugees are defined by the UNHCR as "persons forced to flee their country because of violence or persecution".
 The reasons for the refugees' migration usually involve war actions within the country or other forms of oppression, coming either from the government or non-governmental sources.
-Refugees are usually associated with people who must unwillingly relocate as fast as possible; hence, such migrants will likely relocate undocumented.
+Refugees are usually associated with people who must unwillingly relocate as fast as possible; hence, such migrants are likely to relocate undocumented.

 Asylum seekers are associated with persons who also leave their country unwillingly, yet, who also do not do so under oppressing circumstances such as war or death threats.
 The motivation to leave the country for asylum seekers might involve an unstable economic or political situation or high rates of crime.
 Thus, asylum seekers relocate predominantly to escape the degradation of the quality of their lives.

 Nomadic movements usually are not regarded as migrations, as the movement is generally seasonal, there is no intention to settle in the new place, and only a few people have retained this form of lifestyle in modern times.
 Temporary movement for travel, tourism, pilgrimages, or the commute is also not regarded as migration, in the absence of an intention to live and settle in the visited places.